Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 # GPT prompt
 ## Task 1
+You are a native English speaker who has complete mastery of the language.
+You will provide exemplary answers to some IELTS exam questions to help other English learners.
 Please provide me with a response to an IELTS Writing Task 1 question and ensure it meets the criteria for at least Band 8 according to IELTS standards.
 Note the response should be at least 150 words but no more than 180 words.

 The requirements: